 Before it even existed, Jordan Lake was planned as a source for regional water supply.
 The Towns of Cary and Apex have a shared water intake on Jordan Lake.
 They have supplied Jordan Lake’s water to the residents of Chatham County and the City of Durham for years.

-In 1989, property near Jordan Lake was purchased for a future water treatment plant.
-Now, the Triangle region is growing and the demand for water is increasing.
+The Triangle region is growing and the demand for water is increasing.
 The State of North Carolina controls which utilities receive water supply allocations from Jordan Lake based on their forecasted future water needs.
 In 2017, the Partnership received a water supply allocation from Jordan Lake.
 This will support our mission to continue to provide reliable, high quality drinking water to the Triangle region.

 Projections show the Western Intake Partnership projects could provide on a peak day:

 The Western Intake Partnership aims to withdraw, transport, and treat water from Jordan Lake and deliver high quality drinking water to customers within the Cape Fear River Basin.
 The water will be returned to the basin after use.
 The water supply was anticipated in the design of the reservoir and thoroughly studied and vetted during the NCDWR water supply allocation process.
 Click the button below for more information on the water supply allocation.

 The Partnership is performing an environmental review.
 This review will identify any potential environmental impacts of the Project.
 Findings from the review will be submitted for regulatory approval.
 This is a permitting process through the U.S, Army Corps of Engineers, the NC Department of Environmental Quality, and Chatham and Durham Counties, with numerous other reviewing and commenting agencies.
 Quality and sustainability are core values of the Partnership.
 We are committed to being a good steward of the environment and our communities.